personium/legacy-docs/en/unit-administrator/tutorial.md

 * [MinimalApp](https://github.com/personium/template-app-cell) … Personium's "Hello, World!" app.
 * [MyBoard](https://github.com/personium/app-myboard) … Personium app that demonstrates ACL management and data enquiry/approval.
-* [Calorie Smile Sync](https://github.com/personium/app-sample-calorie-smile) … Similar to MyBoard but with additional function which sync data from an external Web server to a Personium Cell.

 [cURL](https://curl.haxx.se/) is used for all samples that call API in this tutorial.